PiyushXCoder/Rasp-Manager/README.md

 # Rasp Manager
-A simple server manager for local newtrok.
-Its quite helpful when you are hosting something on raspberrypi.
+A simple server manager for local network.
+Its quite helpful when you are hosting something on Raspberry Pi.

-Feel free to add more commands in `src/command.rs`.
+Change `static_dir` to where static files exist add more commands in `Config.toml`.
 Contributions and improvements are always welcomed.

 Edit systemd service `rasp_mgr.service` as per your need and place it in `/usr/lib/systemd/system/` and enable it.